evkx/evkx.github.io/content/technology/_index.md

 ## Brakes

-As electric vehicles (EVs) continue to grow in popularity, the demand for high-performance braking systems has increased.
-Brakes are a crucial safety feature in any vehicle, but specialized brake systems are necessary with the unique characteristics of EVs, such as regenerative braking.
-This article will explore the different types of brakes used on EVs, including ceramic brakes, steel brakes, drum brakes, and more.
-We will delve into the advantages and disadvantages of each type, as well as their specific applications in EVs.
-Join us as we dive deep into the world of EV braking systems.
+With the rise in popularity of electric vehicles (EVs), the demand for high-performance braking systems has surged.
+Brakes are a critical safety feature in any vehicle, but EVs require specialized brake systems due to their unique characteristics, such as regenerative braking.

+This article explores the various types of brakes used in EVs, including ceramic brakes, steel brakes, and drum brakes.
+We will examine the advantages and disadvantages of each type, as well as their specific applications in EVs.
+Join us as we delve into the intricacies of EV braking systems.

 <a href="brakes/" class="btn btn-outline-primary" role="button">Read our brake technology article.</a>